quicwg/wg-materials/interim-19-01/minutes.md

 #### Issue 2348 specify IPv6 flow label for QUIC

-Christian: should we push for comfromance with RFC 6437.
+Christian: should we push for conformance with RFC 6437.
 I.E. adding the requirement that if we are doing IPv6 adding a label for that connection.

 david@goog: I’m ok with SHOULD, i m opposed to MUST.